rerun-io/rerun/docs/content/reference/types/archetypes.md

 ## Geospatial

+* [`GeoLineStrings`](archetypes/geo_line_strings.md): Geospatial line strings with positions expressed in EPSG:4326 altitude and longitude, and optional colors and radii.
 * [`GeoPoints`](archetypes/geo_points.md): Geospatial points with positions expressed in EPSG:4326 altitude and longitude, and optional colors and radii.

 ## Image & tensor